ferranfg/mpl-publisher/readme.txt

 - Multiple professional designs available.
 - Sell directly your ebook to your audience.

+= Other Plugins Support =

+We believe in WordPress as the tool for creating the web and, for this reason, MPL-Publisher supports other plugins custom post types.
+This will allow you to create ebooks & audiobooks without changing your current tools.

+Some of these plugins have been tested by ourselves and guarantee proper compatibility.
+This list includes:

+- [Better Docs](https://wordpress.org/plugins/betterdocs/) - Reduce your support pressure immediately creating a stunning and resourceful knowledge base for your customers.
+- [Echo Knowledge Base](https://wordpress.org/plugins/echo-knowledge-base/) - Instantly create an online self-service Knowledge Base for your users, customers and employees.

+Also, there is a fantastic community of plugins available if MPL-Publisher doesn't meet your criteria:

+- [Print My Blog](https://wordpress.org/plugins/print-my-blog/) - Make printing your blog easy and impressive.
+For you & your visitors.
+One post or thousands.
+- [DK PDF](https://wordpress.org/plugins/dk-pdf/) - DK PDF allows site visitors convert posts and pages to PDF using a button.
+- [Anthologize](https://wordpress.org/plugins/search/anthologize/) - Use the power of WordPress to transform your content into a book.

 = Requirements =

 - PHP 7.1.8 or higher
 - WordPress 5.0 or higher

 For further information, visit the [MPL-Publisher plugin's homepage](https://wordpress.mpl-publisher.com/)

-= Alternatives to MPL-Publisher =

-There is a fantastic community of plugins available if MPL-Publisher doesn't meet your criteria:

-- [Print My Blog](https://printmy.blog/now) - Make printing your blog easy and impressive.
-For you & your visitors.
-One post or thousands.
-- [BookPress](https://www.bookpress.net/) - Books on WordPress made easy.
-Write and display your books: Add chapters, pages, table of contents, track word counts and more.
-- [Anthologize](https://wordpress.org/plugins/search/anthologize/) - Use the power of WordPress to transform your content into a book.

 == Installation ==